DevLoggith/cs50-final-project/README.md

 ### Design Choices:
 **Python/Flask**: I chose to go with Python and Flask due to its flexibility, lightweight nature, and board support of many different frameworks and libraries.
 **No database**: I wanted to keep the app simple and not persist any user data or any of the collected data from the job board site.
 I found that utilizing Flask Session storage was enough to hold the data I needed as long as the browser/tab is open.
 This also simplified the development and cut down on production time, though users profiles and a simple SQLite db can be set up in a future expansion.
-**Modularized code**:
-    - extract.py
-    - keywords.py
-    - scrape.py
-    - charts.js
-    - location.js
-    - reset-2025.css
-**Typing and custom type class**:
+**Modularized code**: I want to keep code/functions focused on as much of a single purpose as possible and keep functionality confined to their own separate files.
+This makes reading through and debugging much easier, along with the ability to only load code and scripts when necessary link in the case with `charts.js` or `location.js`.
+**Typing and custom type class**: The data structure created and returned in `scrape.py` was a bit confusing so I utilized the Python Typing library to create a custom type class and provide typing on some of the functions that could use more clarification
-**Selenium over Beautifulsoup or Scrapy**:
+**Selenium over Beautifulsoup or Scrapy**: Selenium allowed me to include waits and just overall more carefully and gently navigate sites.
+It also integrates nicely with chrome and chromedrivers.
-Utilizing a `keywords.py` file containing a large set of keywords over a trained AI or NLP library
+**Utilizing a `keywords.py` file containing a large set of keywords over a trained AI or NLP library**: I first attempted to utilize Ollama to parse returned job description text, and while a viable option (and one I want to look into in the future) I feel like it went beyond the scope of this project for now.
+Same thing for utilizing an NLP library like NLTK or spaCy.
+Future iterations could definitely incorporate one of these options to improve the accuracy and reliability of search results.